Kent Trachte, Ph.D.

 Provost and Dean of the Faculty, Associate Professor of Economics

-Sprunger was promoted to provost and dean of the College in November 2011.
-Sprunger arrived at Lycoming in 1993 as assistant professor of economics and was promoted to associate professor in 2004.
-He was presented with the college’s Constance Cupp Plankenhorn Alumni Award for Faculty Excellence in 2004.
-In addition to teaching both microeconomics and macroeconomics, he teaches International Trade and Game Theory and various micro-based public economics courses.
-Sprunger earned a Ph.D. and master’s degree in economics from Indiana University and a bachelor’s degree from Bethel College in Kansas.
+Sprunger began serving as provost and dean of the college in 2011 and as provost and dean of the faculty in 2022.
+He arrived at Lycoming in 1993 as assistant professor of economics (later associate professor) and served in that role until 2011.
+As professor, he was presented with the college’s Constance Cupp Plankenhorn Alumni Award for Faculty Excellence in 2004.
+As provost, Sprunger has overseen an overhaul and improvement of the general education program, the addition of numerous new majors, and multiple successful accreditation cycles.
+Sprunger earned a Ph.D. and master’s degree in economics from Indiana University (Bloomington) and a bachelor’s degree in business administration and German from Bethel College in Kansas.

 The following individuals, plus the Administrative Cabinet, comprise the Senior Staff: